totalspectrum/spin2cpp/doc/basic.md

   s = hex$(x, n)
   t = hex$(x)
 ```
-returns a string representing the unsigned integer `x` in hexadecimal notation (base 10).
+Returns a string representing the unsigned integer `x` in hexadecimal notation (base 10).
 Only the lowest `n` digits of the representation are included; use 8 if you want to get all of the digits.
 If `n` is omitted or is 0 then the returned string is the minimum length needed to represent the unsigned value.

 ### IF